 The Wreck Was Discovered By Famous French Explorer Jacques Cousteau

-The Way The German U-Boats Blew Up The Ship Makes For A Perfectly Accessible Dive
+The Way The German U-Boats Wiped Out The Ship Makes For A Perfectly Accessible Dive

 After Cousteau's discovery, the Thistlegorm was actually pretty much forgotten about by everyone except local fishermen for decades until the 1990s, when the area became a popular diving spot.
-It was discovered that the wreck was super accessible to divers because of how it came apart when it was blown up by German bombs during WWII.
+It was discovered that the wreck was super accessible to divers because of how it came apart when it was wiped out by the Germans during WWII.

 After it was "rediscovered," the Thistlegorm became an immensely popular diving spot.
 Since its deepest level is 100 feet, it is the perfect depth for diving without necessary special equipment.
-And thanks to the incredible amount of sunken "treasure" it boasts, it's actually one of the most popular diving sites in the world, with hundreds of divers venturing to its depths every single day.
+And thanks to the incredible amount of sunken "treasure" it boasts, it's actually one of the most popular diving sites in the world.

 Although It's A Super Popular Dive Location, The SS Thistlegorm Is Now Considered An Underwater Heritage Site

-Sunken ship wrecks are a wealth of treasure and information, but are usually only accessible to those willing and able to dive down to the depths of the ocean to find them.
-There are an estimated six million divers in the world, which means only 0.1% of the population gets to see these shipwrecks.
+Ship wrecks are a wealth of treasure and information, but are usually only accessible to those willing and able to dive down to the depths of the ocean to find them.
+There are an estimated six million divers in the world, which means only 0.1% of the population gets to see them.
 That is, until Project Thistlegorm.